On the theory of body motion in confined Stokesian fluids: Error estimate in truncation

+From these equations it is possible to obtain the Swan and Brady "mobility" representation eqs. (\ref{eq6.26_SB}) and (\ref{eq6.27_SB}) by inverting the block grand-resistance matrix \citep{bhatia2013matrix} and considering that, for a spherical particle, ${\pmb \Phi}=O(\ell_b/\ell_d)$, ${\pmb \Psi}=O(\ell_b/\ell_d)^2$ and ${\pmb \Theta}=O(\ell_b/\ell_d)^3$.
+As shown in \cite{brenner1964}, there exists a vast class of bodies for which, choosing the center of hydrodynamic reaction as center of rotation, the coupling between translation and rotation vanishes, then ${\pmb C}={\pmb 0}$.
+Providing that the geometrical moments entering the Faxén operators are evaluated with respect to the center of hydrodynamic rotation, for all these bodies it is possible to employ eqs. (\ref{eq6.33_SB}) and (\ref{eq6.34_SB}) obtaining, hence, an improved error in the truncation.

-Relations (\ref{eq6.35})-(\ref{eq6.38}) and (\ref{eq6.53})-(\ref{eq6.56}) are fundamental scaling relations permitting to obtain good approximations for the resistance on bodies (especially spheres) in confined systems by the knowledge of solely the 0-th and 1-st order (for torque) Faxén operators.
-However, although such corrections improve the approximations in evaluating force and torques on body in confined fluids, the above scaling analysis indicates that the approximate relation eq. (\ref{eq6.53}) cannot provide correctly the term $O(\ell_b/\ell_d)^4$ for the force.
+Equations (\ref{eq6.31_SB})-(\ref{eq6.32_SB}) and (\ref{eq6.33_SB})-(\ref{eq6.34_SB}) are fundamental scaling relations permitting to obtain good approximations for the resistance on bodies (especially if possess special symmetries) in confined systems by the knowledge of solely the 0-th and 1-st order (for torque) Faxén operators.
+However, although such corrections improve the approximations in evaluating force and torques on body in confined fluids, the above scaling analysis indicates that the approximate relation eq. (\ref{eq6.33_SB}) (and, hence, the Swan and Brady expressions) cannot provide correctly the term $O(\ell_b/\ell_d)^4$ for the force.
 In the Faxén's expressions for a sphere translating near a plane wall and for a sphere translating between two parallel plane walls \citep[see][p.
-327]{happel-brenner}, a non vanishing term $O(\ell_b/\ell_d)^4$ has been found, whereas in \cite{swan-brady07,swan-brady10} only the terms $O(\ell_b/\ell_d)^5$ have been reported, considering vanishing the terms $O(\ell_b/\ell_d)^4$.
+327]{happel-brenner}, a non vanishing term $O(\ell_b/\ell_d)^4$ has been found, whereas in \cite{swan-brady07,swan-brady10} the term $O(\ell_b/\ell_d)^4$ is considered vanishing, but the terms $O(\ell_b/\ell_d)^5$ (which fortuitously agrees with that obtained by Faxén performing high order reflections) has been obtained.
 In the next Section, we apply the exact expression (\ref{eq6.7}) for the force on a sphere translating near a plane wall truncated to the order $O(\ell_b/\ell_d)^5$ and we find that, in accordance with the Faxén result, the term $O(\ell_b/\ell_d)^4$ is not vanishing.